-The Department provides all graduate students with a desk in an office that is separate from your research lab.
+The Department provides all graduate students with a desk in an office that is separate from your research lab unless computational-only lab space is available.
 This space is meant to give students a quiet place to read, think, write, etc. There is an attempt to mix students with different levels of experience (to facilitate mentoring between new and mature students) and between concentrations (to facilitate interactions across disciplines).
 As a result, you may be asked to change desks/offices during your time here.
-Due to the large number of students in the Department it is typically not possible to put students in offices within a particular location or to group students by lab.
+Due to the large number of students in the Department, it may not be possible to put students in offices within a particular location or to group students by lab.